Subaccounts in Sparkpost and SparkPost Enterprise

 - Metrics API

 Subaccount event data is provided via webhooks and the message events API.
 The subaccount_id key/value pair indicates which subaccount the event is attributed.
 You can use this attribute to filter/manage raw events by subaccount outside of SparkPost.
-Please note, you cannot create a webhook to stream only raw event data for a specific subaccount.
+Please note, you can create a webhook to stream only raw event data for a specific subaccount.

 Master Account: Operating on Behalf of a Subaccount